gcanti/monocle-ts/README.md

 (f: (a: A) => A): (s: S) => S
 ```

+modify each element focused by a traversal using the passed function

 ### set

 ```ts
 (a: A): (s: S) => S
 ```

+set the value of each element focused by the traversal

 ### asFold